Leul-deg/lucid/README.md

 - **Self-Hosted Deployment**: We are streamlining self-hosting to make running your own backend infrastructure straightforward and lightweight.
 - **Hosted Service**: Get started instantly with our hosted version of [Lucid](https://lucid.io).

-## Contributing

-We welcome contributions!
-Please review our [Contributing Guide](./.github/CONTRIBUTING.md) to get started with development.